Learn

 Unlock your Parent Potential and you will unlock your child’s

 As a school leader, I know that one of the most powerful influences on a child’s education is you—the parent.
 While the world around us is changing fast, the essential role you play in your child's learning has never been more important.
+But here’s the good news: You don’t need to be an expert to make a difference…

-We created Parent Potential to support your child’s academic growth by giving you, the parent, a few tips we use in training staff members at the school.
+They are simple and designed for you to pick up and go.
 You will see the bond between you and your child deepen as you become a partner in their educational journey.
+You will see their confidence grow in class as they become more and more comfortable with the academic discourse that once might have confused them.
 Just 20 minutes a few times a week is all it takes!

 Here’s How It Works: